File Object Names

 If you looked into IEncryptedDirectory interface, you might have noticed that some functions require item's name as an argument, and some use item's unique name.
 So what are they and how do they differ?

-Kryptel 7 introduced a new storage format that allows undeleting previously deleted items.
-The only thing that distinguishes a deleted item from a normal one is the EFL_OBJECT_DELETED flag set.
+Kryptel 7 introduced a new storage format that allowed restoring previously deleted items.
+The only thing that distinguishes a deleted item from a normal one is EFL_OBJECT_DELETED flag.
 That immediately led to a problem with file system items – if a file gets replaced, we have two (or more) different files with the same name.

 As a solution, Kryptel 7 file agents added a new item property called unique name.
 If the item is not deleted, that name is the same as the regular item's name.
 When the items gets deleted, the agent generates a new name, which is guaranteed to be unique.
 Functions that can work with deleted items, use unique names.